verboompj/Networking/IPv6 & IPv4 Dual Stack in Azure VNet.md

 ##### 1. Create a Resource Group
-I named it `IPV6RG` and selected the EU West region
+My resource Group is called `IPV6RG` and I selected the EU West region

 ##### 2. Next, create a VNET
 I used the portal for this.
 Make sure to check "Add IPV6 address space" in the 2nd tab.
 The name I used is `IPv6VNET`